loganSQL/SQLDBA/05SQLSecurity/MicrosoftTDEMaintenance.md

 OPEN MASTER KEY DECRYPTION BY PASSWORD = 'My2020Password' go

--- check
-select * from sys.dm_database_encryption_keys
+-- check to make sure the keys modified date updated select * from sys.dm_database_encryption_keys go
-go

--- backup Again
+-- backup Again and remove and send to SecuredVault USE Master
-USE Master
 GO